 Though he was originally trained as an educator in science museums and prep schools, and before that, as a stage actor and operatic baritone at Boston University, he has found his true calling as a teacher in the second largest urban school district in Massachusetts, where he commutes every day to teach English, Media Studies, New Literacies and Communications to students whose bodies have grown up, but whose minds have not yet fully opened.

-In the evenings, boyhowdy attends school board meetings, and comes home to sing pop songs to his two daughters in the darkness, accompanying himself on mountain dulcimer.
+In the evenings, boyhowdy chairs local school board meetings, and comes home to sing pop songs to his two daughters in the darkness, accompanying himself on mountain dulcimer.
 On weekends, he sings in the church choir, and takes day trips to quaint New England walking towns with his family.
 In summers, he plays the villain in regional Shakespeare-in-the-Park productions, and helps run the second largest folk festival in New England.
 On his rare moments alone, he reads, blogs, and thinks about stuff.